Charleston DUI Lawyer

 Defending Against DUI Charges in Charleston, Summerville, & Beyond

 Attorney Paul Thurmond is lead counsel for DUI and criminal defense at Thurmond Kirchner & Timbes, P.A.
 As a seasoned DUI lawyer in Charleston, South Carolina, Mr. Thurmond has handled a wide range of charges.
 He knows how to negotiate with prosecutors and law enforcement officials.

 At our Charleston criminal defense law firm, we have been successful in getting erroneous charges dismissed, negotiating for a lesser or reduced charge, or avoiding jail time through community service or monetary penalty*.

-Have you been charged with a DUI?
-Call Thurmond Kirchner & Timbes, P.A., today at (843) 790-0083 or contact us online to discuss your legal options with a DUI attorney in Charleston, SC.
+Have you been arrested for a DUI in South Carolina?
+Call Thurmond Kirchner & Timbes, P.A., today at (843) 790-0083 or contact us online to schedule a free consultation with our DUI attorney in Charleston, SC.

 Do I Need An Attorney For a DUI?

 At Thurmond Kirchner & Timbes, P.A., our Charleston DUI defense attorneys have experience fighting for clients accused of driving under the influence or driving with an unlawful alcohol concentration (DUAC) in South Carolina.
 When you hire our Charleston DUI firm, we will focus on your best interests and can strive to achieve the best possible outcome for your situation.